waka-ai/auditing/final/README.md

 ---

 ## 💡 Customization
+-This project is a Python-based static code auditing tool that scans Python source files for security vulnerabilities, syntax errors, and insecure coding practices.
+It integrates three widely-used scanners — Bandit, Flake8, and Semgrep — and enhances their findings with mapped Common Vulnerabilities and Exposures (CVEs) and mitigation suggestions.

+The tool supports parallel scanning, directory and file-based audits, and generates both terminal output and a styled HTML report, making it ideal for secure development, auditing, and DevSecOps pipelines.
 - For directory scans or advanced features, extend the backend and frontend logic as desired.
 - The code is well-commented for easy understanding and modification.